manucabral/RichPresencePlus/README.md

 - Support for multiple presences.
 - Compatibility with web and desktop presences.
 - Users can create custom presences.
+- Multiple custom presence profiles.
+- Download and use different presences.

 # Supported browsers